10 Iceland Hidden Gems - A local's guide to off-the-beaten-path adventure in Iceland

 What makes the Hengifoss waterfall so intriguing are the rock layers of red clay with 5-6 million-year-old basalt layers from volcanic eruptions in the Tertiary Period.
 The multiple red stripes you can observe, are sediments and old soil from the oxidation of the iron in the clay.
 Just a fascinating hidden place in Iceland and a must-visit!

 Also, while you are in this area, I highly recommend visiting the Snæfellsstofa Visitor Center, a fantastic visitor center.
-It is a good place to stop during your trip to read up on Icelandic history and checking out what local animals can be found in the area.
+It is a good place to stop during your trip to read up on Icelandic history and check out what local animals can be found in the area.

 There are as well old medieval ruins just below the hill well worth exploring if you like history.